-In March 2021, the Federal Parliament passed the revision of the Anti-Money Laundering Act (AMLA) to take account of international standards and the recommendations of the Financial Action Task Force (FATF).
+In March 2021, the Federal Parliament passed the revision of the Anti-Money Laundering Act to take account of international standards and the recommendations of the Financial Action Task Force.
 The revised law entered into force on 1 January 2023.
-It entails extended due diligence obligations for financial institutions: the identity of the beneficial owner (e.g. of a bank deposit) must now be verified (not only established as before) and customer data must be regularly updated for all clients (not only for PEPs as before).
-Furthermore, the revised law abolishes the current time limit of 20 working days for the processing of a report by Money Laundering Reporting Office (MROS) and, in return, provides for a right of the financial intermediary according to which he or she may terminate the reported business relationship if the MROS does not inform him or her within 40 working days that the reported information will be transmitted to a prosecution authority.
+It entails extended due diligence obligations for financial institutions: the identity of the beneficial owner (e.g. of a bank deposit) must now be verified (not only established as before) and customer data must be regularly updated for all clients (not only for politically exposed persons as before).
+Furthermore, the revised law abolishes the current time limit of 20 working days for the processing of a report by MROS and, in return, provides for a right of the financial intermediary according to which he or she may terminate the reported business relationship if MROS does not inform him or her within 40 working days that the reported information will be transmitted to a prosecution authority.
 Based on the Federal Act on the Implementation of International Sanctions (Embargo Act, EmbA), Switzerland, adopting European sanctions, has frozen financial assets worth CHF 7.5 billion against sanctioned Russian politics and oligarchs.
 It is an issue of controversy whether and under what conditions such seized assets could ultimately be confiscated and used for Ukraine's recovery.
-On was the Federal Council's condition for adopting the new ban.
+On 23 November 2022, the Federal Council adopted further sanctions against Russia in response Russia's military aggression against Ukraine.
+The Federal Council is thus adopting, in principle, the latest measures adopted by the European Union as part of its eighth package of sanctions.
+The measures include, inter alia, a new ban on the provision of legal services to the Russian government and to Russian companies, as well as on holding seats on the boards of certain Russian state-owned companies.
+The Federal Council has ensured, nevertheless, that access to Swiss law shall be preserved and that the rule of law shall be fully guaranteed.
+This was the Federal Council's condition for adopting the new ban.
 However, it remains that there is a strong tension between the ban on legal advisory services and the right to an effective legal remedy.
 The new ban will cause a substantial uncertainty for legal advisors as to what services are still allowed or indeed prohibited.